Ankita994/lochness/docs/source/setting_up_lochness.rst

-Now, configuration step is complete!
+Now, your Lochness configuration is complete and ready to run!